iccs227/a01-ic-shell-Sarena786/README.md

 - When I create a child process to run a command, I restore the default signal handlers in that child.
 - This way, signals like Ctrl+C and Ctrl+Z work correctly for the running command, not the shell itself.

-Signal things are tricky for me.
+Signal things are very tricky for me.
 T-T